Formulas | Formula library

 Turnover report

-This example for a formula field uses the field combining entity and employment basis, Entity_Emp_Type__c (see Display a combined entity and employment basis field in the Team Member record), to return specified values used by Turnover Report.
+This example for a formula field uses the field combining entity and employment basis, Entity_Emp_Type__c to return values you specify.
+You'll use them in the Turnover Report.
+(See Display a combined entity and employment basis field ).

 Copy